MartinoFabbro/citadel/content/World Structure.md

 Players must also manage defensive strategies, securing their territories while maintaining mobility for potential evacuations and migrations.
 Alliances play a critical role in survival and expansion.

-To be more specific regarding the galaxy concept, the game map is designed with a shape that directly influences gameplay, resource distribution, and player movement (see [[Movement, Travel, Exploration and Migrations]]).
+To be more specific regarding the galaxy concept, the game map is designed with a shape that directly influences game play, resource distribution, and player movement (see [[Movement, Travel, Exploration and Migrations]]).
 The map is conceptualized not as a flat, uniform space but as a gradually constricting environment that narrows as one moves towards the center, known as the fulcrum.

 As players move towards the center of the map, the playable area narrows vertically, creating a constrained environment and boosting competition.